m4ttsch/omscs-notes-notes/computer-networks/internet-security.md

 Notably:

-1. The attacker’s first announcement was received on April 15, and the first related flow is observed on April 18, which is indicated by the first spike in the graph
+1. The attacker's first announcement was received on April 15, and the first related flow is observed on April 18, which is indicated by the first spike in the graph
 2. A large amount of BGP withdraw messages are received on July 11 for the unallocated space
-3. While Spamhaus blacklists the prefixes on July 28, it's possible that it is due to two reasons: a) Spamhaus takes a long time to detect anomalies, and b) The attacker might’ve performed other activities apart from spamming
+3. While Spamhaus blacklists the prefixes on July 28, it's possible that it is due to two reasons: a) Spamhaus takes a long time to detect anomalies, and b) The attacker might've performed other activities apart from spamming

 ![](https://assets.omscs.io/notes/0207.png)